Henry I of Jawor: Life

 In 1320, Henry I captured a large portion of Lubusz Land to the northwest of Silesia, which he tried to reclaim as a region lost by his grandfather Bolesław II the Horned.
 On 27 July 1320, Henry I entered an alliance with Wartislaw IV, Duke of Pomerania in attempt to retain Lubusz Land and capture the towns of Strausberg and Wriezen.
 In August 1320, the forces of Henry I aided Wartislaw IV in the Uckermark, but lost to Mecklenburg, and in the following months Henry I lost Lubusz Land.

 In 1329, part of Lusatia returned to Bohemia, when, for unknown reasons, the inhabitants of Zgorzelec asked the King to join the district to the Bohemian crown.
-Henry I eventually accepted and switched this land for the towns of Trutnov and Hradec Králové, who were granted by King John only during his lifetime.
-Henry I retained most of the territory obtainted in 1319, with the chief towns of Lubań, Zły Komorów and Żytawa.
-His possession over these lands ended in 1337 when after an agreement signed on 4 January in Wrocław, he received from Bohemia in exchange for his lands in Lusatia, the Duchy of Głogów, but only during his lifetime.
-This arrangement also made Henry I an independent ally of the Bohemian crown, and one of the most powerful and notorious Silesian Dukes of the Piast dynasty.
-Shortly after, in exchange to obtain Kąty Wrocławskie, Henry I paid homage to the Bohemian King.
+Henry I eventually accepted and switched this land for the towns of Trutnov and Hradec Králové, which were granted by King John only during his lifetime.
+Henry I retained most of the territory obtained in 1319, with the chief towns of Lubań, Zły Komorów and Żytawa.
+His possession over these lands ended in 1337, when after an agreement signed on 4 January in Wrocław, he received from Bohemia in exchange for his lands in Lusatia, the Duchy of Głogów, but only during his lifetime.
+This arrangement also made Henry I an independent ally of the Bohemian crown and one of the most powerful and notorious Silesian Dukes of the Piast dynasty.
+Shortly after, in exchange for obtaining Kąty Wrocławskie, Henry I paid homage to the Bohemian King.

-In 1319 Henry I formally married with Agnes (b.
-15 June 1305 – d.
-4 January 1337), the only child of King Wenceslaus II of Bohemia from his second marriage with Elisabeth Richeza of Poland.
-However, because they are related in the fourth degree of kinship, was necessary to obtain the Papal dispensation for the wedding, who was granted only in 1325.
-The couple remained childless, although Agnes did have a pregnancy, but she suffered a miscarriage in the first trimester when she rode with her horse over a hill, who caused that she kept in bed for many months.
+In 1319, Henry I formally married Agnes of Bohemia (15 June 1305 – 4 January 1337), the only child of King Wenceslaus II of Bohemia from his second marriage with Elisabeth Richeza of Poland.
+However, because they are related in the fourth degree of kinship, it was necessary to obtain the Papal dispensation for the wedding, which was granted only in 1325.
+The couple remained childless, although Agnes did have a pregnancy, but she suffered a miscarriage in the first trimester when she rode with her horse over a hill, which caused her to keep in bed for many months.

 Henry I died by 15 May 1346 and was buried in the Krzeszów Abbey.
 Today, in Lwówek Śląski was conserved a silver tombstone, called "The Nun and the Knight" (rycerz i zakonnica), who apparently represented Henry I and his wife Agnes.
 Previously, the tombstone was in the Franciscan monastery of Lwówek.